Nicodona/group-9/README.md

 Military personel who have access to all utility of The app but admin panel
 And super users who can Crud the website

+This application was create for a school project
+Level 300 year 2